smithjd/sql-pet/docs/085-exploring-a-database.md

 ![Adventureworks connections tab](screenshots/adventureworks-schema-connections-tab.png)

 It's a little more complex than the typical `SQLite` examples found in many tutorials because we have additional structure: the `adventureworks` [database contains schemas](https://en.wikipedia.org/wiki/Database_schema), which contain tables.
-The `hr` schema is the same as the `humanresources` schema, but with nicknames (the `d` table in `hr` is the same as the `department` table in the `humanresources` schema).
+The `hr` schema is the same as the `sales` schema, but with nicknames (the `d` table in `hr` is the same as the `department` table in the `sales` schema).
 Schemas are used to control access and to set up shortcuts.
 Clicking on the the right opens up the table view of the `d` table:

 ![Adventureworks connections tab](screenshots/adventureworks-hr-dept-table.png)